The gravitational field

 where is

-some function, in this case of the scalar potential.
+this case of the scalar potential.

 Provided that in the system under